Report an accessibility problem

 Program learning outcomes

 Program learning outcomes identify what a student will learn or be able to do upon completion of their program.
-This program has the following program outcomes:
+This program’s learning outcomes include the following:

-• Plan, implement and evaluate evidence-based interventions
+• Plan, implement and evaluate evidence-based interventions.

-• Apply professional case management intervention skills when working with individuals, families, groups and communities
+• Apply professional case management intervention skills when working with individuals, families, groups and communities.

 Global opportunities